Excercise 1

 D. Sense of fragmentation and decenter-ed self

-E. alternatives to middle-class marriage model
+E. alternatives to middle-class marriage

 F. Subverted order,